prisong97/VAE/README.md

 - The digit (from 0-9),
 - The angle of rotation (from -45 to 45 degrees).

+In our implementation, the digit is one hot encoded, while the angle of rotation is represented by a value $\in [-1, 1]$ that is subsequently multiplied by $45$ to obtain the rotation.

 ### Reconstructing the images after training
 ![image info](figures/CVAE_reconstructed_images.png)